Josip Simunic and Croatia: Fifa opens proceedings

 Fifa has begun disciplinary proceedings against Josip Simunic and Croatia for the events that followed the World Cup play-off win over Iceland.

-Defender Simunic, 35, was fined £2,600 by Croatian prosecutors for "spreading racial hatred" after appearing to lead fans in a chant with pro-Nazi connotations following
+Defender Simunic, 35, was fined £2,600 by Croatian prosecutors for "spreading racial hatred" after appearing to lead fans in a chant with pro-Nazi connotations following the 2-0 win.

 He denies any political intent.